mandystar018/Programming-Language-Suggester/README.md

 ## Description

-_This app is going to suggest a language based on you answers._
+_This app is going to suggest a language based on your personality.
+This program was created with the purpose to have fun and to show my understanding of jQuery, JavaScript, and Branches._

 ## Setup/Installation Requirements

-* _Go to GitHub_
-* _Clone repository_
-* _In terminal use Git Clone_
+#### View Online
-* _To view the project open index HTML on you favorite browser_
+* _To view my project visit https://mandystar018.github.io/Programming-Language-Suggester/_

+#### Open Locally
+1. _Go to my GitHub mandystar018_
+2. _Copy this to clone repository right here: https://github.com/mandystar018/Programming-Language-Suggester.git_
+3. _Open your terminal and use the command git clone and copy the hyperlink above,_
+3. _Alternately, click download zip and open the file in your computer._
+4. _Open the index.html file to view my project in a browser._
-* _To edit open you favorite text editor_
+5. _To edit my project you can open it in your favorite text editor._

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_No known bugs_

 ## Support and contact details